yashmalaviya/Java_Ecommerce_Microservice/README.md

 # E-commerce Microservices Project: Line-by-Line and Conceptual Explanation

-Welcome!
+Hi Aditi!
 This document explains every single file in your Java e-commerce microservices project.
 It covers line-by-line explanations of code, concepts like microservices, Docker, Kafka, controllers, and more.
-Even if you are a beginner, you will find everything you need to understand how and why each piece works.
+Even if you are a beginner (which you are not), you will find everything you need to understand how and why each piece works.

 ---